hwanggu-corgi/hwanggu-log/update.md

 ### November 8th, 2020

 #### Resume and career
+- ( ): Attend career counseling with Marion Kang from 5:00 AM to 5:20 AM on November 10th, 2020
 - ( ): Finish updating README.md part of hwanggu log
     - ( ): Upload to hyungmogu github account
     - ( ): Fill missing parts